Huge Solar Power Project Coming to the Houston Area

 Other areas of Texas are following in San Antonio’s footsteps: Along with the new Fort Bend facility, there are several other high-profile solar installations coming to Texas soon.
 Earlier this month, a new solar project in the Permian Basin was announced, which will bring another 495-megawatts of installed solar power to Texas — as well as a 495-megawatt battery storage facility, making it one of the largest and most powerful installations in the state.

 Another 1,100-acre solar farm planned for Canton, Texas, near Dallas, would add another 127 megawatts to the Texas solar power landscape, enough energy to power around 25,000 homes.
 With these projects coming to the Lone Star State, it’s likely that Texas’s solar capacity will only grow in the upcoming decade.
 And our state has size on its side.
 With millions of acres of rural land, when it comes to Texas solar installations, the old saying rings true: everything truly is bigger in Texas.

 Thinking of installing your own solar panels?
-Houston, Texas, residents can harness the power of the sun with a residential solar installation by calling Freedom Solar.
+Residents of Houston, Austin, San Antonio, And Irving can harness the power of the sun with a residential solar installation by calling Freedom Solar.
 Contact us today to schedule an initial consultation — and join Texas’s growing solar energy movement!